tcja/Windows-10-tweaks/README.md

 **darkmodetoggle**

-Toggles between dark mode and default theme (just click on the appropriate .bat file for the desired action)
+Toggles between dark mode and default theme (click on the appropriate .bat file for the desired action)

 **other_scripts**